 But you can do even better, at a lower return on invested time.
-Use the Benchmarker and try a couple of simulated annealing configurations:
+Use the Benchmarker and try a couple of Simulated Annealing or Late Acceptance configurations, for example:

 - 1. First Fit Decreasing - 2.
-Simulated annealing (try several starting temperatures)
+Late Acceptance (try several sizes)

-And combine them with tabu search:
+And combine them with Tabu Search:

 - 1. First Fit Decreasing

-- 2. Simulated annealing (relatively long time)
+- 2. Late Acceptance (relatively long time)

-- 3. Tabu search (relatively short time)
+- 3. Tabu Search (relatively short time)